Denis O'Brien: Football

+O'Brien considered purchasing Doncaster Rovers in the early 2000's, having owned the club's ground Belle Vue since 1998.

 Between 2008 and 2016, O'Brien gave the Football Association of Ireland (FAI) as much as €12 million to help pay the salaries of senior officials within the organisation, including Giovanni Trapattoni.
 In 2018, O'Brien was named Honorary Life President of the FAI.

 In 2006, O'Brien purchased a 2.82% stake in Glasgow-based Celtic F.C. from a former manager of the club, Martin O'Neill.
 As of June 2018, O'Brien reportedly had increased his ownership to 13%.

 Other business interests

-In 1998, O'Brien purchased Planal SA, the holding company for the Quinta do Lago golf resort in Portugal.
+In 1998, O'Brien purchased Planal SA, the holding company for the Quinta do Lago golf resort in Algarve, Portugal.

 Moriarty Tribunal

 In 1997, the Moriarty Tribunal was established to look into allegations against two Irish politicians, Charles Haughey and Michael Lowry.
 After 14 years, the Tribunal's final report found, among other things, that Lowry, Ireland's then energy and communications minister, assisted O'Brien in his bid to secure a mobile phone contract for Esat Digifone.
 The tribunal found that this happened after Fine Gael received a $50,000 donation from O'Brien via a circuitous route, although the tribunal also acknowledged that the money was not intended as a payment.
 However, because the Tribunal was not a court of law, its findings were legally "sterile".

 In 2018, Michael Lowry won an appeal over the Moriarty Tribunal's legal costs.
 The appeal judges awarded Lowry 80% of his costs for the legal battle.
-That same year, the High Court ruled that the State was not entitled to indemnity and contribution from O’Brien’s telecommunications company regarding any loss that might arise from the granting of the country's second mobile phone licence in 1996.
+That same year, the High Court ruled that the State was not entitled to indemnity and contribution from O'Brien's telecommunications company regarding any loss that might arise from the granting of the country's second mobile phone licence in 1996.
 In 2021, the High Court upheld the 2018 ruling after the State attempted to appeal it.
-Three judges unanimously dismissed the appeal and stated that O’Brien’s telecommunications company was entitled to the legal costs of the appeal.
+Three judges unanimously dismissed the appeal and stated that O'Brien's telecommunications company was entitled to the legal costs of the appeal.

-Sam Smyth, a radio show host that aired on one of O’Brien's networks, claimed he was fired as a result of his reporting on the Moriarty Tribunal.
+Sam Smyth, a radio show host that aired on one of O'Brien's networks, claimed he was fired as a result of his reporting on the Moriarty Tribunal.
 Today FM responded to the claim, stating that "the decision was made to address a decline in listenership and was part of an initiative to improve programming quality."
 The Today FM board supported the decision, which was one of several programming changes made by Willy O'Reilly.